The Artist & her Work

 “My paintings are highly textured and include a lot of layers, and what’s hidden is equally as important as what is visible.
 This represents the mind and the long term suffering that war often inflicts.”

-In both 2015 and 2016 Jacqueline was invited by the Royal British Legion to exhibit the War Poppy Collection at The Royal Albert Hall for the Festival of Remembrance.
+For three consecutive years (2015-2017) Jacqueline was invited by the Royal British Legion to exhibit her collection at The Royal Albert Hall for the Festival of Remembrance.

-The following year forty-one of her remembrance paintings were exhibited at the National Memorial Arboretum, Staffordshire, from March – July 2017, where they were in the company of no less than His Royal Highness, the Duke of Cambridge, who visited the Arboretum to open the wonderful new Remembrance Centre there.
+Between March-July 2017 she was honoured to have forty-one of her remembrance paintings exhibited at the National Memorial Arboretum, Staffordshire, where they were in the company of no less than His Royal Highness, the Duke of Cambridge, who visited the Arboretum to open the wonderful new award-winning Remembrance Centre there.

 Jacqueline has been a guest on British Forces Broadcasting Services (BFBS) Radio to speak about her work, and her images have also featured in a number of publications.
-They have been used as cover images for magazines such as Army&You, the magazine of the Army Families Federation, and a two-page interview with Jacqueline appeared in the March 2017 issue of the Veterans’ magazine, The Sandbag Times.
+They have been used as cover images for magazines such as Army&You, the magazine of the Army Families Federation.

 Jacqueline’s debut exhibition at The Royal Albert Hall, London for The Festival of Remembrance 2015

-The scarlet corn poppy grows naturally in conditions of disturbed earth throughout Western Europe.
+The scarlet corn poppy, which is one of the features of Jacqueline’s work, grows naturally in conditions of disturbed earth throughout Western Europe.
 Its use as a symbol of remembrance was first inspired by the World War I poem “In Flanders Fields” by Lieutenant Colonel John McCrae after witnessing the death of his friend, a fellow soldier, on 2nd May 1915.
-It has since, of course, been adopted by The Royal British Legion as the symbol for their Poppy Appeal, in aid of British military personnel.